AllenNeuralDynamics/isi_segmentation/README.md

 The model was trained on about 2000 isi-experiment data using UNet and TensorFlow.

 The sign map will be segmented into different regions and 14 cortex areas could be identified.
-The output label map will be saved as '.png' file with different value (i.e., 1, 2, 3 ...) corresponding to different visual cortex areas (i.e., VISp, VISam, VISal ...).
+The output label map will be saved as '.png' file with different values (i.e., 1, 2, 3 ...) corresponding to different visual cortex areas (i.e., VISp, VISam, VISal ...).
 The class definition is as follows:
 | Class | acronym | name |